AEGISEDGE/NPTM/README.md

 D_PLM={"bert-base": ("data/huggingface_model/bert-base-uncased", 768),
        "sbert-all-mpnet": ("data/huggingface_model/sentence-transformers/all-mpnet-base-v2/", 768)}
 ```

-We provide processed pickle binary version of twitter-political-archive binary in "corpus_obj.rar". u can decompress it at the same directory of "run.py".
-For twitter political archive vocabulary file "vocab.in", plz place it at "data/twitter2016/".
+plz place the corresponding pretrained language model files to their directory before running.

+We provide zipped twitter-political-archive file in "twitter2016.zip" in "data/corpus/twitter2016/". plz unzip this file to this directory before running.
 The raw data of Twitter Political Archive is available at https://github.com/bpb27/political_twitter_archivee.
-To load binary corpus object, plz be sure the "disablerapidload" argument is not set or it will rebuild corpus from "data/" path. u can acquire raw Authorblog data at https://www.kaggle.com/datasets/rtatman/blog-authorship-corpus and prepare it as the same format as provided binary file. u can use Python pickle to load and check the format for given binary file.
+The first running would rebuild the corpus object and serialize into "corpus_obj.bin" to accelerate the next run.
+When the "disablerapidload" argument is not set, it will rebuild corpus from select dataset in "data-path" argument. u can acquire raw Authorblog data at https://www.kaggle.com/datasets/rtatman/blog-authorship-corpus and prepare it as the same format as provided binary file.
+The selected vocabulary has uploaded at "data/corpus/autherblog/vocab.bin". u can use Python pickle to load and check the format for given binary file.

 ### Evaluation setting